Ferralium/Railproject/README.md

 4. Simulated Annealing Algorithm
 5. Dijkstra Algorithm

-A detailed explanations about the algorithms can be found [here](/code/algorithms/README.md).
+A detailed explanations about the algorithms can be found [here](/Code/algorithms/README.md).

 ### Usage:
-(for all instructions to run this program, make sure you are in the code file)

 By default the program is run with the following command:

 ```python3 main.py```